mirageglobe/dot-files/README.md

 # dot-files

-public dot-files to make life easier
+public dot-files to make life easier.

 # to use